garnajee/home-server/README.md

         For detailed instructions on building and running the Docker image, refer to the <a href="https://github.com/garnajee/JellyHookAPI/tree/master#jellyhookapi">JellyHookAPI/README</a> in the JellyHookAPI folder.
       </li>
     </ol>
+    <p>Finally, in my case, I wanted to send notification to a WhatsApp group.
+If you wan to do this, follow <a href="whatsapp-api#whatsapp-api">these instructions</a></p>
 </details>

 <details close>